Measuring up has been a worry for most single people since we were small children.

 What often happens is children who are pushed like that end up resenting or even hating their parents.
 Measuring up becomes torture.

-In the final analysis, whether it's our boss, friends or family, we can only do our best.
-If our honest best isn't good enough, then it's their problem, not ours.
+Let me repeat, because it's so, so important: Whether it's your boss, friends or family, you can only do your best.
+If your honest best isn't good enough, then it's their problem, not yours.

-I don't speak for God, but I had the same problem myself, for many years.
+I had that problem myself, for many years.
 I began to study the Bible, almost fanatically.
 I read every book I could get my hands on about what God is really like.
 I made some discoveries about measuring up that changed my life, and I hope they'll change yours too: